-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

 It's a little easier with the input selector, which cycles through the four available options — optical, AUX, Bluetooth and USB — with an audio prompt and colored LED indicating which one is selected.

-I tested the Vizio with lots of different content and found it a vast improvement over the TV's built-in speakers.
+I tested the Vizio with lots of different content and found it a vast improvement over the TV sound.
 It's perfect for a smaller rooms, but may struggle a bit in larger ones.
 In my modestly sized basement, I had to crank the volume pretty high if I wanted a loud, theater-like experience.

 As noted above, the V241x-K6 includes a virtual surround-sound mode (DTS: Virtual X) and a dialogue-boost mode.
 The former does indeed make the sound feel "bigger" overall, though the difference isn't earth-shattering.
 Similarly, I noticed only subtle differences between dialogue and movie modes.